xian-network/xian-core/docs/multi_node_testing.md

 * `tests/abci_methods/test_multi_node_app_hash.py` consumes those scenarios,
   seeds deterministic balances, and compares the final `app_hash` emitted by each node.
 The module-probe scenario optionally mutates a bridge module to prove that divergent state fingerprints are surfaced.
+The cache-leak probe expects both nodes to stay identical and **currently fails** because the contracting runtime leaks mutated dictionaries when a transaction aborts.
+  Keep the test red until that bug is fixed so the regression stays visible.

 ## Adding coverage for a new bridge module